Audit Committee Charter

 2. Financial Reporting, Controls and Procedures Oversight.
 The Audit Committee shall have responsibility for oversight of the Partnership's financial reporting processes and controls and procedures.
 In connection with this oversight function, the Audit Committee shall undertake to::

-- meet with counsel (internal and/or external), when appropriate, to review legal and regulatory matters, including any matters that may have a material impact on the financial statements of the Partnership;
+- meet with counsel (internal and/or external) or Management, when appropriate, to review legal and regulatory matters, including HS&E and any matters that may have a material impact on the financial statements of the Partnership;

 - meet with Management, the independent auditors, and, if appropriate, the senior staff of the internal audit department, to discuss and review the following: